-Inverted nipples do not protrude from the level of the areola but are retracted inwards instead (see image below right of an inverted nipple compared with a normal nipple).
+Nipples vary shape, size and presentation from woman to woman and, for some women, left to right.
+Some nipples protrude from the level of the areola (see image below right).
+Flat nipples are level with the areola.
+Inverted nipples (see imagine below left) do not protrude from the level of the areola but are retracted inwards instead.
 Some severely-inverted nipples are fully stuck inwards while others can be drawn out with suction, such as with a breast pump or syringe.
-Flat nipples are level with the areola.

 If a baby continues to have ongoing problems with attachment once a mother’s milk has come in, a nipple shield may be helpful.

-Brodribb W (ed), 2012, Breastfeeding Management in Australia.
-4th edn.
-Australian Breastfeeding Association, Melbourne
+Brodribb W (ed), 2019, Breastfeeding Management in Australia.
+5th edn.
+Australian Breastfeeding Association, Melbourne.

 Breastfeeding: Breast and Nipple Care tells you what to expect as your breasts change during pregnancy and briefly covers how breastfeeding works.
 It also has information about common breast and nipple problems, how to treat these problems and ways you can prevent them.

 © Australian Breastfeeding Association December 2019